What does it mean to be a barista?

 What are the kinds of coffees that baristas make?

-In its original form, espresso enjoys enormous popularity in Europe (in particular, Italy) than it does in the States.
+In its original form, espresso enjoys more popularity in Europe (mainly Italy) than in the States.
 Although it’s catching on in the US, its derivatives and misconceptions are also gaining considerable popularity.

 The finely ground coffee is packed tightly (referred to as tamping) into a ‘portafilter,’ after which high-pressure water is made to pass through the grounds and extracted in tiny, concentrated amounts.
 The key here is intensity – there’s a reason why it is called an espresso shot!